nanoman689/interview_questions/README.md

 ### Explain event delegation
 Event delegation allows us to attach a single event listener, to a parent element, that will fire for all descendants matching a selector, whether those descendants exist now or are added in the future.

+Event delegation is the idea that something other than the target of an action resolves the event raised by that action.
+An example of event delegation would be having the document element handle the click action of a button.
+A fairly common occurrence, is to have a “ul” element handle the events raised by its children “li” elements.

+Event delegation can be handled in several ways.
+The standard way is derived from native browser functionality.
+Browsers are programmed to handle events in a particular work flow.
+They are designed to support event capturing and event bubbling.
+The W3C documentation on how browsers are to support events can be found here:W3C DOM Level 3 Events.
+Some JS libraries and frameworks expose additional options such as the pub/sub model.

+Event capturing and event bubbling are two phases in a three phase flow.
+Any event that occurs, such as clicking a button, starts at the topmost container (which usually is the html root node).
+The browser moves down the DOM hierarchy until it finds the element raising the event.
+Once the browser finds the element that caused the event, it enters the targeting phase.
+Once targeting is complete, the browser bubbles up the DOM back to the topmost container to see if anything else needs to use the same event.

 ### Explain how `this` works in JavaScript
 - By default, this refers to the global object.
 - When a function is called as a property on a parent object, this refers to the parent object inside that function.